 - Debt Capital Markets.
 The office market faces unprecedented challenges over the next 18 to 24 months.
 Nearly $400 billion in office loans mature between 2023 and 2025.
 Of these, we estimate $351 billion would have an LTV of 80% or greater if marked to market.
 They will struggle to refinance existing loans, and legacy debt issues will impede new financing for the sector.

-- Office investment activity decelerated once again in the fourth quarter of 2022, down 35.0% quarter over quarter and 66.0% year over year.
-Full-year volume was down 24.0% compared with 2021.
-Office loan originations declined 4.0% in 2022 compared with 2021 and are still down 20.0% compared with 2019.
-No market segment has been spared from the slowdown in transaction activity, though on the margin nonmajor markets, Suburban assets, as well as Midwestern and Sunbelt markets, has been more resilient.
+- Investment Activity.
+Office investment activity decelerated once again in the second quarter of 2023.
+While activity increased 4.8% quarter-over-quarter, it has declined 64.9% year-over-year in the first half of 2023.
+Office loan originations declined 59.9% year-over-year in the second quarter of 2023, while total originations so far in 2023 are down 55.4% compared with the first half of 2022.
+No market segment has been spared from the slowdown in transaction activity, though on the margin nonmajor markets, suburban assets, as well as Midwestern and Sun Belt markets, have been more resilient.

 United States Office Market Overview

 The United States office market continued to soften through the second quarter of 2023.
 Leasing activity slowed, nearing 2020 levels, as occupiers wrestle with a still uncertain economic outlook even as they right-size their portfolios for hybrid work.
 Liquidity in the capital markets remains challenged in the face of a rising cost of capital and record debt maturities.